Spam Fried Rice

 Labeled ingredients needed for spam fried rice.

-• Mixed vegetables: Fresh or frozen both work!
-Peas, carrots, green beans, corn, or bell peppers are great options.
+• Mixed vegetables can be fresh or frozen.
+Peas, carrots, corn, green beans, or bell peppers all work well.

-• Soy sauce and oyster sauce: For saltiness, umami, and depth.
-I usually go for low-sodium soy sauce.
+• Soy sauce and oyster sauce bring depth and umami.
+I usually use low-sodium soy sauce so I can control the seasoning.

 How to Make Spam Fried Rice (Quick Version)

 Heat a large wok or skillet over medium-high heat.
-Add the diced Spam and cook until it’s golden and crispy.
-Remove it from the pan and set it aside.
+Add the Spam and cook until golden and crisp on all sides.
+Remove it from the pan and set aside.

 Pan searing the spam.